jxom/cevoaustralia.github.io/_posts/2017-02-23-a-spot-of-aws.markdown

 We found that the pricing of some spot instances fluctuated much more than others and, with careful selection of instances types, that the spot price did not exceed the on-demand price over the three month history of spot pricing information.

 ## Obtaining pricing data
-Despite the amazing ecosystem Amazon has built, obtaining pricing data is still quite primitive.
+Despite the amazing AWS ecosystem, obtaining pricing data is still quite primitive.
 On-demand pricing must be downloaded in one big chunk which equates to over 70MB of data.
 Then you need to figure out how to filter out all the data you don’t want.
 We ended up writing an R script to do this for us quickly and easily, but that’s the topic of another post!

 Spot pricing is a little more sophisticated.
 You can actually specify filtering conditions on a service call to get a subset of data, which is necessary unless you want to deal with gigabytes of text data!
 The returned data lists the date and time of every change in spot price.